| Cue stories abound from the early days of

 the Lindrum match as he felt the outcome was beyond doubt and that he himself

+would lose.
 When Willie Smith began the match, it turned out

 in the early part to be closer than anticipated.
 At a critical juncture of the